LivotovLabs/AndroidApplicationSkeleton/README.md

 - Wait till bootstrap process is completed
 - Open __PATH-TO-NEW-APP-PROJECT-FOLDER__ in Android Studio - it is ready to run, simple!

-Even if this template contains things you don't not need in your next app, it is always easier and faster to delete something unneeded rather than adding and configuring, so simply inspect the build.gradle file and remove the stuff you don't need :)
+Even if this template contains things you don't not need in your next app, it is always easier and faster to delete something unneeded rather than add and configure the everyday libs, so simply inspect the build.gradle file and remove the stuff you don't need :)

 This project template contains: